 Meal prep is healthy, saves money, and will help you stay green.
 Planning meals and meal portions will reduce your food waste, and using containers means avoiding the packaging that comes with grabbing lunch on the go.
 Want to completely eliminate the plastic?
 Try glass containers in lieu of plastic ones.

 If you buy a cup of coffee daily and replace your disposable cup with a reusable one, you’ll save 23 pounds of waste.

-“Committing to a sustainable lifestyle can seem daunting, but if we all make small changes in our daily habits, it is possible to create a real, lasting impact,” says Go Green co-leader and associate colorist Natalie Hojell.
+“Committing to a sustainable lifestyle can seem daunting, but if we all make small changes in our daily habits, it is possible to create a real, lasting impact,” says Go Green ERG co-leader and Macy's colleague Natalie Hojell.